ChrisFiola/chrisfiola.github.io/_wip/en/new-website.md

+---
+title: "Website under construction 🚧"
+excerpt: "Here you will find the development process of this website and what I am trying to make out of it."
+language: en
+image:
+  path: /images/github.webp
+  thumbnail: /images/github.webp
+---

 #### Here you will find the development process of this website and what I am trying to make out of it.

 ## Why a website ?